agenosov/sdn_sandbox/openflow_spec_notes.md

 * [what if a flow table is full](https://stackoverflow.com/questions/49275450/how-does-a-flow-entry-change-in-an-open-flow)

+## Common terms

+* Flow entry in a switch flow table consists of:
+    - match fields
+    - a priority for matching
+    - counters
+    - a set of instructions to apply to matching packet.

+* Instructions associated with flow entry contain either _actions_ or _modify pipeline processing_.

+    Examples of actions: packet forwarding, packet modification, group table processing.

+    Pipeline processing instructions allow packets to be sent to subsequent tables for further processing and allow metadata to be communicated between tables.

+    The same as above in another words with more details: an **instruction either modifies pipeline processing** (such as directing the packet to another flow table), or **contains a set of actions to add to the action set**, or **contains a list of actions to apply immediatly to the packet**.

+* During pipeline processing a set of values (_pipeline fields_) can be attached to the packet:

+    - the ingress port (a property of the packet throughout the OPF pipeline)

+    - the metadata value

+    - the Tunnel-ID (a packet may have this extra pipeline field when it's associated with a *logical OPF port*)

+* Actions may be _accumulated in the Action Set_ of the packet or _applied immediately_ to the packet.

+* A switch element that can measure and control the rate of packets is called a **meter**.
+It _triggers_ a meter **band** if the packet rate (or byte rate) passing through the meter exceeds a predefined threshold.

+    Each meter may have several bands.
+Band specifies a target rate and a way packets should be processed if that rate is exceeded.

+    Example is a rate limiter whose band drops the packet.

+    Meters are attached directly to flow entries (as opposed to queues attached to ports).
+There's a separate meter table.

+* Pipeline processing happens in two stages: *ingress processing and egress processing*.
+Egress processing happens after the determination of the output port and happens in the context of this port.

 ## Notes related to OPF channel & connection management

 ### Message types supported by OPF